 They were also collectively included in Time magazine’s compilation of the twentieth century’s 100 most influential people.

-We hope you’ve enjoyed our list of some of the most influential people from Liverpool.
-If you love exploring Liverpool, check out our blog on the locations some of the most famous movies were filmed at around the city.
+We hope you’ve enjoyed our list of some of the most famous and influential people from Liverpool.
+We are proud to have so many amazing people born and raised in our city.
+If you love exploring Liverpool and its connections to history and the rest of the world, check out our blog on the locations some of the most famous movies were filmed at around the city.